Leaderboard

 Showing content with the highest reputation on 07/05/20 in all areas

-1. We have seen huge changes on site in the last couple of days.
+We have seen huge changes on site in the last couple of days.
 The SIPS team have worked very hard to keep things on track.
 I can't fault anything they have done.
 All the walls are in place now and we're waiting for the scaffolding to have the last lift built so the roof lift can happen, planned for early afternoon on Monday.
 Craning the roof panels into the assembly area.
 The small part of the L shape roof that goes over the master bedroom sitting waiting to be lifted.
 The front gable end is nearly completed.
 The rear elevation as seen from the lower part of the tiered garden.
 This is the veiw we'll get when driving in to the driveway.
 It gives a good view of the lounge and front door.
 Steico joists, a few steels and glulam beams for the ceiling of the first floor.
 The racking walls are waiting for covering.
 This leaves me with one or two sections of stud wall to install myself to complete the first floor layout.
 The master bedroom.
 We now have a view on what the vaulted ceiling is going to be like in here.
 The other side of the bedroom half round window, looking at the racking wall to support the far end of the purlin.
-Here's hoping the scaffolders will show up promptly on Monday morning having been allowed to go to the pub for the first time in an age!
+Here's hoping the scaffolders will show up promptly on Monday morning having been allowed to go to the pub for the first time in an age!3 points

 2 points

-4. My issue is HOW does that work?
+My issue is HOW does that work?
 It would have to rely on the return temperature being very low, so the ASHP could heat it first then the oil boiler top it up.
 That would imply a very low flow velocity, which is exactly what an ASHP does not like.
 My concern is the ASHP would only end up working in the initial stages of heating and once up to temperature the oil burner would be doing it all.
 I would love to hear how these work in practice.
 Regarding which heat pumps to avoid.
-Just make sure it is INVERTER driven, so it can modulate it's power to the actual load.
+Just make sure it is INVERTER driven, so it can modulate it's power to the actual load.2 points

-5. What has put you off an air source heat pump?
+What has put you off an air source heat pump?
 The price of oil, while cheap just now is too volatile for my liking.
 And they are noisy smelly things.
 I don't think anyone has ever explained how the hybrid combines ASHP / Oil boilers work. how do they handle the transition to ensure you are not just burning oil?
-It's hard enough finding someone that understands an ASHP, it must be harder finding someone that understands a particular make of hybrid.
+It's hard enough finding someone that understands an ASHP, it must be harder finding someone that understands a particular make of hybrid.2 points

-9. Not sure how editing works, so had to quote my post.
+Not sure how editing works, so had to quote my post.
 Viessmann in their ASHP brochure indicate that their UVC is appropriate for heat pumps, but on the direct website they offer the OSO Delta Geocoil.
 The rating for their 300L tank is similar to the OSO, only the 200L & 160L have the A+.
 I believe that what makes an UVC more suited to heat pumps is the length of the internal coil.
 In the 200L OSO Delta Geocoil the primary heat exchanger surface area is 1.4m2, this is from UK manual.
-I could not yet find these details in the Viessmann UVC documentation.
+I could not yet find these details in the Viessmann UVC documentation.2 points

-10. I like ashp's, I like oil boilers but I fail to like the idea of combining the two systems together.
+I like ashp's, I like oil boilers but I fail to like the idea of combining the two systems together.
 Sounds like the control system could be a pain in the ass to mantain/repair further down the line.
 I would keep the system as simple as possible (although I have failed on that with our hybrid system).
-Have you seen the price of the vortex air unit?
+Have you seen the price of the vortex air unit?1 point

 1 point